amit4184/ezyresource/docs/ec-designer/create-a-product-blank/set-up-a-calendar-product-blank.md

 * Click on the add price button to save the details.
 * Click on save button to save the add product form.
 * Price type : Select Price type as Attribute level pricing

-* Note : in case of a product where multiple attributes to be set the attribute level pricing can be used.
+  *Note : in case of a product where multiple attributes to be set the attribute level pricing can be used.*
 * Any surface or material on which printing is done.
 Art paper, Synthetic Paper, Metal, Acrylic
 * Select & set pricing for each attribute individually.
 * Click on the add price button to save the details.
 * Click on save button to save the add product form.

+***Note:***

+* *a product having no attribute for such a product you'll can use single qty pricing.*
+* *a volume pricing is used for a product having min order qty. or to be ordered in bulk.*
+* *a product having multiple attributes with pricing as per the attribute selected.
+In this case attribute pricing will be used.*

+* Once the product is saved, open the product wizard list and it will display the created product.